Sremske Laze railway station

-Sremske Laze railway station (Željezničko stajalište Sremske Laze, Железничко стајалиште Сремске Лазе) is a railway station in Croatia.
+Sremske Laze railway station (Željezničko stajalište Sremske Laze, Железничко стајалиште Сремске Лазе) is a railway stop in Croatia.
 The station is operated by Croatian Railways, the state-owned railway company.
 It is located in Srijemske Laze.

 On 19 January 2012 reconstruction of the Sremske Laze railway station was completed.
-It was a part of reconstruction of nine railway stations on 67 kilometers route between Vinkovci and Tovarnik-Croatia–Serbia border funded from the Instrument for Pre-Accession Assistance of the European Union (48%) and Croatian Government (52%).
+It was a part of reconstruction of nine railway stations on 67 kilometer route between Vinkovci and Tovarnik-Croatia–Serbia border funded from the Instrument for Pre-Accession Assistance of the European Union (48%) and Croatian Government (52%).

 Name of the station

 The name of the train station uses the name of the village of Srijemske Laze in its Ekavian pronunciation of Shtokavian dialect, the prestige dialect of the pluricentric Serbo-Croatian language.
 Historically, Ekavian pronunciation was common both among autochthonous Serb and Croat communities in Podunavlje while both new post-World War II Serb and Croat settlers predominantly used Ijekavian pronunciation.
 This however changed in local context after the Croatian War of Independence when Ekavian was associated with Serb and Ijekavian with Croat community with some exceptions.
 As Croatian standard uses Ijekavian pronunciation exclusively the official name of the village was turned into Srijemske Laze, while the same change was not implemented by Croatian Railways which continued to use common local name of the village.
 This led to slight difference in spelling between the official name of the village and official name of the train station.